tonykolomeytsev/figx/docs/src/user_guide/3-how-to-guides.md

 # How-to Guides

-This section contains highly practical content — ready-to-use recipes, pro tips, and examples of how to make the most out of the Figmagic utility.
+This section contains highly practical content — ready-to-use recipes, pro tips, and examples of how to make the most out of the figx utility.